yingqi0607/tp/docs/UserGuide.md

 #### Countdown tab features

 #### Planner tab features
-If you would like to have an overview of your schedule in calendar view and have your tasks list side-by-side, Planner tab helps you to achieve that!
+If you would like to have an overview of your schedule in a calendar view and have your tasks list side-by-side, Planner tab helps you to achieve that!
 By having an overview of your upcoming schedule, you would be able to better manage your time and be more productive!